 The significant geopolitical hostility toward efforts to promote human rights can sap the confidence of even well-meaning UN actors.
 It is important to consider how HRuF can be empowered, but also where it will likely face resistance.
 It is also true that member States bear considerable responsibility here.
-Despite being a generally well-received initiative back when it was launched, there are only a handful of member States openly supporting the program at present.
+Despite being a generally wellreceived initiative back when it was launched, there are only a handful of member States openly supporting the program at present.

 This may also explain why the third element of the original HRuF initiative, engagement with member States, is absent from the latest iteration.
 Yet, the Rosenthal report on Myanmar highlighted the need for more principled UN engagement with host countries on human rights.
 He notes that it is possible to engage a government on development and humanitarian initiatives while also discussing violations of international law, through public and private diplomacy.
-Charles Petrie has remarked that what is needed is 'a coherent strategy with access and advocacy components.
-You need leadership in New York to calibrate different strands, to make sure none are allowed to be mutually exclusive.'
-123
+Secondly, the reforms do not provide sufficient tools to respond to Charles Petrie has remarked that what is needed is 'a coherent strategy with access and advocacy components.
+You need leadership in New York to calibrate different strands, to make sure none are allowed to be mutually exclusive.'123